 The collected seeds should be subjected to primary cleaning and, if necessary, dried to a moisture level of no more than 13%.
 The basic norms according to which the calculation is made for thistle seeds prepared for industrial processing are considered 13% humidity, 2% weed content, 4% oil content, pest infestation of grain stocks is not allowed.

 Due to the high cost of oilseeds, simple technology and relatively low cost of production, growing thistle provides high profit and profitability.
 The main economic results are influenced by the yield and the level of cultivation technology.
 Depending on the agricultural technology, the total costs can be between 80 and 125 €/hectare.
 Fertilizers and pesticides, fuels and lubricants, and land leases account for most of the funding in technology.

 With a yield of 9 to 15 centners/hectare, the profitability of production is 60 to 82%.
 Thistle ripens early, which allows you to realize the products if necessary before harvesting the sunflowers.

-Thistle also contains inulin in its composition, which contributes to the normalization of blood sugar levels, exhibits antisclerotic, choleretic, diuretic effect, regulates the functioning of the thyroid gland.
+Distel contains in its ZusaComposition also inulin, which contributes to the normalization of blood sugar levels, exhibits an antisclerotic, choleretic, diuretic effect, regulates the function of the thyroid gland.

 As a fodder plant, it is used in its pure form and in mixtures.
 Animals eat the green mass of thistle without thorns well.
 Unroasted thistle seeds contain 6-7% oil, 24-25% starch and 19% Protein, 100 kg contains 50 feed units and 13,3 kg digestible protein.
 Although the cake is bitter and bitter, the animals quickly get used to it and eat it well.
 Thistle farms are useful food for birds.